-INPO evaluation teams travel to nuclear electric generating facilities to observe operations, analyze processes, shadow personnel, and ask a lot of questions.
+INPO evaluation teams travel to nuclear electric generating facilities to observe operations, analyze processes, observe plant activities, and ask a lot of questions.

-With an intense focus on safety and reliability, our evaluation teams assess the:
+With an intense focus on safety and reliability, our evaluation teams assess the following:

 Additionally, INPO conducts corporate evaluations that are also focused on safety and reliability.

 Our National Academy for Nuclear Training provides training and support for nuclear power professionals.

 Nuclear professionals from across the United States – and throughout the world – attend training at the INPO facility in Atlanta and take the various online courses INPO offers.

 In addition, we evaluate individual plant and utility training programs to identify strengths and weaknesses and recommend improvements.
 Selected operator and technical training programs are accredited through the independent National Nuclear Accrediting Board.